rust-lang/rfcs/text/0000-msrv-resolver.md

 ## Make this opt-in

 As proposed, CI that tries to verify against the latest dependencies will no longer do so.
-Instead, they'll have to make a change to their CI, like setting `CARGO_BUILD_RUST_VERSION=false`.
+Instead, they'll have to make a change to their CI, like setting `CARGO_BUILD_RESOLVER_PRECEDENCE=maximum`.

 If we consider this a major incompatibility, then it needs to be opted into.
-As `cargo fix` can't migrate a user's CI, this would be out of scope for migrating to with a new Edition.
+As `cargo fix` can't migrate a user's CI, this would be out of scope for migrating to this with a new Edition.

 I would argue that the number of maintainers verifying latest dependencies is relatively low and they are more likely to be "in the know",